Chobe National Park

 Although this seems to be a destructive action, it does have the ecological benefits of opening up dense habitats and promoting soil turnover.

-Because of tight restrictions on hunting, the Chobe elephants are remarkably tolerant of vehicles and close up viewing is possible.
+Because of tight restrictions on hunting, the animals in Chobe National Park are remarkably tolerant of vehicles and close up viewing is possible.

 You can get so close to them that you can hear the deep rumblings as they communicate with each other.